Skip to Main Content

 French Labor Law Expertise

-ADs who know French working hour rules, union practices, and the specific crew management culture that distinguishes French production from other markets.
+Our ADs know French working-hour rules, union practices, and the crew-management culture that sets French production apart from other markets.

 03.